-We are also incredibly lucky to have a close working relationship with remedial farrier Russel Williams who visits the practice every Tuesday afternoon.
-Russel sees clients’ horses from 1pm to 3pm, to by appointment only.
+We are also incredibly lucky to have a close working relationship with remedial farrier Russell Williams who visits the practice every Tuesday afternoon.
+Russell sees clients’ horses from 1pm to 3pm, by appointment only.
 Please contact reception on 08 9296 6666 to make an appointment.

-The progress of a very large foot abscess that Russel and our vets treated over approximately 6 months.
+The progress of a very large foot abscess that Russell and our vets treated over approximately 6 months.

 It required regular farrier treatment including a hospital plate to protect the foot as it grew back down.